AndyObtiva/glimmer-dsl-tk/README.md

 Afterwards, if you open `irb`, you should be able to run `require 'tk'` successfully.

 ## Setup

+Assuming you have all [Pre-Requisites](#pre-requisites) ready, follow these instructions to setup the [Ruby gem](https://rubygems.org/gems/glimmer-dsl-tk).

 ### Option 1: Install